mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

 ### Indentation-sensitive languages

-Parsing of indentation-sensitive language deserves its own tutorial, but let's take a look at basic tools upon which you can build.
+Parsing of indentation-sensitive language deserves its own tutorial, but let's take a look at the basic tools upon which you can build.
 First of all you should work with space consumer that doesn't eat newlines automatically.
 This means you'll need to pick them up manually.

-Main helper is called `indentGuard`.
-It takes parser that will be used to consume white space (indentation) and a predicate of type `Int -> Bool`.
+The main helper is called `indentGuard`.
+It takes a parser that will be used to consume white space (indentation) and a predicate of type `Int -> Bool`.
 If after running the given parser column number does not satisfy given predicate, the parser fails with message “incorrect indentation”, otherwise it returns current column number.